Our Construction Process

 Phase 9: Cabinet Install

-Your site manager will arrange for a crew to start installation of your cabinets and underlayment.
+Your site manager will arrange for a crew to start installation of your cabinet package.

 Phase 10: Countertop and Hard Surface Installation

 Your site manager will arrange to have your countertops, vinyl, ceramics, hardwoods, and any other homebuyer hard surface selection installed at this time.